SpecialEliteSNP/yagpdb-music-player/README.md

 `queue pg#` - Shows queue list, based on page #.

-`remove sg#` - Removes a certain entry from the queue.
+`remove sg#` - Removes a certain entry requested by you from the queue.

-`help` - Provides help based on specific command.
+`help <action>` - Provides help based on specific command.

 ## Admin, and DJ only commands: